 Knowlegde center

-We share you our knowlegde and experience about DINTEK, regulations, compatibility and cabling in this knowledge center.
+We are happy to share our knowledge and experience about DINTEK, regulations, compatibility and cabling in this knowledge center.

-Keystone connectors are decentrally mounted on a supporting frame during installation.
-There are different shapes and sizes of the carrier frames and the keystones.
-We have made an overview of the carrier frames of various common brands that are suitable for the DINTEK keystone jacks.
+Keystone connectors are decentrally assembled on a support frame during installation.
+There are different types and sizes of the support frames and the keystones.
+We have made an overview of the support frames of various common brands that are suitable for the DINTEK keystone jackets.

 Busch Jaeger 1812 - 2x modular jack